springload/react-simpler-select/README.md

 - `npm publish` publish component to npm (verify version in package.json)
 - `rackt pages` rebuild gh-pages branch

+### Guidelines

+- Use pull requests to collaborate around new changes
+- Document changes in the project's [CHANGELOG](CHANGELOG.md)

 ## LICENSE

 The MIT License (MIT)